Aya Nakamura: 2020–2021: Aya

-2022–present: DNK
+2022–present: DNK, Destinée

 In 2022, Nakamura released three non-album singles: "Dégaine" featuring Damso, "Méchante", and "VIP".
 "Dégaine" debuted atop the French singles charts, while the other two reached the top 40.
 In October, Nakamura performed a virtual concert in the video game Fortnite, becoming the first French artist to do so.
 This was followed by the release of "SMS" in December as the lead single from her fourth studio album, DNK.
 The album was released on 27 January 2023 and topped the French albums chart for two consecutive weeks.
 It was further promoted by two other singles, "Baby" and "Daddy", featuring SDM.
 On 17 August, Nakamura surprise-released a deluxe version of DNK, featuring three additional songs.

 On 25 January 2024, she issued the single "Hypé".
 It was followed on 7 March by a remix in collaboration with Ayra Starr.
 At the second edition of the Flammes Awards in April 2024, she won three awards, the most wins of that year.
-Following the releases of "Doggy", "Si Si" (with Morad), and "42", as well as her appearance alongside rappers SDM and SCH as a judge on the third season of Nouvelle École (France's equivalent of Rhythm + Flow), on 26 July 2024, she performed at the opening ceremony for the 2024 Summer Olympics in Paris.
+Following the releases of "Doggy", "Si Si" (with Morad), and "42", as well as her appearance alongside rappers SDM and SCH as a judge on the third season of Nouvelle École (France's equivalent of Rhythm + Flow),.

+On 26 July 2024, she performed at the opening ceremony for the 2024 Summer Olympics in Paris.
 The performance created a viral sensation on social media, with especially her mashup of "Pookie" and Charles Aznavour's "For Me...
 Formidable" trending both within and outside of France..

 In February 2025, she released the single "Chimiyé".

+In June 2025, a wax figure of Nakamura was unveiled at the Musée Grévin in Paris.

 In October 2025, Nakamura sold out three dates at the Stade de France in May 2026 in just a few minutes, welcoming 240,000 people and setting a record for consecutive nights for a French-speaking female artist.

+In November 2025, Nakamura released her fifth studio album, Destinée, which blends Afro-pop, Caribbean rhythms, and Afrobeats across eighteen tracks.

+On July 31, 2026, Nakamura was featured on the track "Yaya," from Nigerian singer Davido's sixth studio album, Oriadé.
+The 13-track album, released to mark 15 years since the start of Davido's professional music career, also featured Black Sherif, Mayorkun, Fola, Leon Thomas, and Llona.